Visual Defects In Children

 The most frequent visual disturbances in children are the following:

-- Strabismus: it is necessary to distinguish real strabismus, which is the main cause of amblyopia, from those forms of pseudo-strabismus linked to palpebral conformation.
-An ophthalmologic-orthoptic examination between 6 and 9 months is advisable to exclude microstrabismus and to evaluate the presence of binocular vision and the absence of congenital defects such as cataract and glaucoma
+- Strabismus.
+It is necessary to distinguish real strabismus, which is the main cause of amblyopia, from those forms of pseudo-strabismus that are linked to palpebral conformation.
+An ophthalmologic-orthoptic examination between 6 and 9 months of age is advised to exclude microstrabismus, evaluate the presence of binocular vision and determine the absence of congenital defects such as cataract and glaucoma.

-- Dyslexia, the difficulty in reading correctly and fluently.
-Dyslexic children can read and write, but only by engaging their abilities and energy to the utmost.
-Since they cannot do it automatically they get tired quickly, make mistakes, are left behind and do not learn.
-It affects 3-4% of the school population (Italian Primary and Middle schools).
+- Dyslexia.
+It manifests in the difficulty in reading fluently.
+Children with dyslexia can read and write but only by engaging their abilities and energies to the most.
+Since they cannot do it automatically, they tire easily, make mistakes, and are usually left behind.
+It affects 3-4% of the school population (Primary and Middle Schools in Italy).

-First visit At the age of 3 years, the child is usually cooperative and can undergo an evaluation of visual acuity through highly specialised checks and an examination of the refraction to identify potential visual defects such as hypermetropia, astigmatism and myopia.
-Towards 5-6 years of age a new check is advisable.
+On the first visit at 3 years of age, the child is usually cooperative and can undergo an evaluation of visual acuity through highly specialized systems and refractive examinations to identify potential visual defects such as hyperopia, astigmatism, and myopia.
+Towards 5 to 6 years of age, a new checkup is advised.